simon8800/DA-NOTES/javascript/notes.md

 ```

 This means that in the function `hoisterino`, x was hoisted to the top of that scope, so the first time I try to call `hello`, x is uninitialized and thus I get the ReferenceError.

+Note that if it was `var x = "hello buddy"`, we would get something totally different.
+That is because a variable declared with `var` will be hoisted, declared, and initialized with `undefined`.

+I leave it for the reader as an exercise to try it themselves.